People Often Ask Attorney Stanley Dub — Can a Franchisee Ever Terminate His Contract and Get His Money Back?

 Sometimes businesses are operated under arrangements that look like a franchise, but are called something else, like a License Agreement or a Partnership.
 These arrangements often involve use of the other company’s trademark, and significant control over many of your business decisions.
 Sometimes these arrangements are just franchise relationships masquerading as something else, and the arrangement may be subject to state and federal franchise laws.
 Usually no FDD is provided in such cases, and that failure can provide the basis for a claim to get your money back.

 If you’re a franchise owner who’s lost money on his investment, you should consult a franchise lawyer to discuss your options.
-Attorney Stanley Dub has successfully represented dozens of franchise owners in claims involving disclosure violations.
+Attorney Stanley Dub has successfully represented dozens of franchise owners from a variety of states in claims involving disclosure violations.

 Call today for a free consultation.